rvdegroen/Chat-Bar/README.md

 ## Inspiration

 I looked up for inspiration in old screenshots I saved myself from old chats I have visited in the past.
 These screenshots are from around 2014 and the websites don't exist anymore (unfortunately), but they still hold a special place in my heart, as I have spent a lot of my time in those chatrooms.

+## Prototype

+In week 1, I made my first prototype with the inspiration I have found.
+I made this prototype in Figma.
+I find it easier to make myself a complete design before starting coding, so I won't have to think about the design as much during the coding process.
+If I wouldn't do this, I usually end up feeling frustrated while coding, so that's why I decided to do this.